tantikristanti/grobid-medical-report/doc/training/organization.md

 # Annotation guidelines for the _organization-medical-report_ model

 ## Introduction

-For the following guidelines, we first need to generate the training data as explained [here](../Training-the-medical-report-models.md#generation-of-training-data).

-In __grobid-medical-report__, the document __organization-medical-report__ corresponds to the information of organization structures.
+Before performing this procedure, pre-annotated data must be prepared as explained in [generate new datasets](../Training-the-medical-report-models.md#generate-new-datasets).

-For identifying the exact pieces of organization information to be part of the `header-medical-report` or `left-note-medical-report`, see the [Annotation guidelines of the left-note-medical-report model](left-note-medical-report.md).
+To identify the organization (`<org>`) element, see the annotation guidelines of the [header-medical-report](header-medical-report.md) and [left-note-medical-report](left-note-medical-report) models.

-For the organization-medical-report model, we use the following TEI elements:
+For the organization model, we use the following TEI elements:

 * `<affiliation>` for the affiliation name (i.e., the hospital name)
 * `<orgName>` for the organization name